License GuideSOC 25-3021

 Read more

-Operating as a driver education instructor without an active license violates state law everywhere.
-Violators face civil fines and must repay any income earned from unlicensed instruction.
-Repeat offenses can result in criminal charges in some states.
-The specific penalties vary by jurisdiction, but the baseline consequence is always financial and legal liability.
+Operating as a driver education instructor without an active license violates state law across all 50 states.
+Violators face civil fines and must repay any income earned.
+Repeat offenses can result in criminal charges in some states, potentially including jail time.
+The severity of penalties varies by jurisdiction and offense history.

 Career Outlook